bearenm/CSE6242_Final_Project/README.txt

 3. Running the Code: Once the environment is set up and dependencies are installed, you can proceed with executing the scripts in the CODE directory.
 File specific instructions will be documented in the following Execution section

+4. The final output visualization is a Tableau Workbook File (.twb) and will require usage of either Tableau Cloud or Tableau Desktop

 c.
 Execution